-#Sponsored will be more accepted: There’s no fooling anyone when a influencer is participating in a marketing campaign anymore.
-Due to an underlying trust consumers have invested in their favorite influencers, disclosing sponsorship programs will be more common.
+#Sponsored will be more accepted: There’s no fooling anyone when an influencer is participating in a marketing campaign anymore.
+Due to underlying trust consumers have invested in their favorite influencers, disclosing sponsorship programs will be more common.
 Thanks to brands increased emphasis on proper brand alignment, these #sponsored posts will still be effective.

 Personal brands will be legitimized: With the great success that has come of influencer marketing, influencers themselves will increasingly start operating as a business.